Adult Ministries

 Adult Bible Classes (ABC)

 We are presently in a new cycle of Adult Bible Classes.
 Two classes are offered.
-One class is based on John MacArthur’s book The Battle for the Beginning.
-The other class is based on Michael Vlach’s book Premillennialism.
+One class is based on Donald Whitney's book, Spiritual Disciplines for the Christian Life.
+The other class is based on Dane Ortlund's book Gentle and Lowly: The Heart of Christ for Sinners and Sufferers.
 The books for these classes are available for purchase in the bookstore.

 Some Examples of Past Books: